Installation Begins with the Baluster Spacing Code

 Balusters, or other options of vertical guards that support a handrail, should be able to support 50lbs over a 1-square-foot area.
 This is a 125-pound minimum testing force.
 The strength depends on the posts.
 The supporting posts or Newel Posts should be no farther apart than 6’ on a deck and 5.5’ on steps.

 International Residential Code (IRC) Regulations for Deck Spindles

-Railing safety codes dictate decks, patios, landings, stairs, ramps, or walking surfaces above 30” off the ground need guardrails and vertical guards that are at least 36” high to prevent accidents at home.
-According to the International Residential Code (IRC), these regulations apply to three-story or smaller houses.
+Railing safety codes dictate that decks, patios, landings, stairs, ramps, or walking surfaces above 30” off the ground need guardrails and vertical guards that are at least 36” high to prevent accidents at home.
+According to the International Residential Code (IRC), these regulations apply to houses that are 3 stories or smaller.

 On the other hand, apartment buildings and commercial properties require 42” high guardrails from deck surface to the top of the rail.

-Whether you want to make an old deck safe from falls and railing collapses, or you want to install new pickets, spindles, or deck balusters, here are a few tools and tips will make the job go easier.
+Whether you want to make an old deck safe from falls and railing collapses, or you want to install new pickets or spindles, here are a few tools and tips will make the job go easier.